 During the Second World War, Rotterdam suffered heavy losses.
 The Nazis wanted to use the Netherlands as the basis for the planned battle against Great Britain.
 After encountering significant resistance on the ground, the Germans decided three days after the initial invasion to bomb Rotterdam from the air.
-As a result, a total of 150 bombs of 50 kilograms and 158 bombs of 250 kilos were dropped at the centre of the city.
-Approximately 2.6 kilometres square was almost levelled and more than 900 civilians were killed by the bombs.
+As a result, a total of 150 bombs of 50 kilograms and 158 bombs of 250 kilos were dropped in the center of the city.
+Approximately 2.6 kilometers square was almost leveled and more than 900 civilians were killed by the bombs.
 Above all, The destroyed city sculpture symbolizes the heart of the city of Rotterdam.

 Memorial to the destruction of WWII